kbss-cvut/benchmark-runner/README.md

 * **-w** represents number of warm-up rounds.
 Warm-up rounds are intended to let the JVM stabilize, perform code optimizations and JIT compilations, so that these do not skew results of the measured rounds.
 Defaults to _20_.
 * **-r** represents number of measured rounds.
 Defaults to _500_.
+* **-o** file to which running times of all results should be written.
+Can be used to calculate additional statistics from the measured data.

 ### Example

-`java -jar benchmark.jar -w 10 -r 100`
+`java -jar benchmark.jar -w 10 -r 100 -o benchmark.log`

 Will execute benchmark with 10 warm-up rounds and 100 measured rounds.
+Execution time of each round will be written into file `benchmark.log`
+(each round on a separate line).